rodi-314/cg2028_project/README.md

 - **Storing Intermediate Values:**
 Temporary values are stored in registers to avoid redundant computations, which enhances performance.

-- **Optimized Pointer Usage:**
+- **Optimised Pointer Usage:**
-Instead of creating multiple pointers for array traversal, existing pointers are efficiently reused to iterate through arrays, minimizing additional register usage.
+Instead of creating multiple pointers for array traversal, existing pointers are efficiently reused to iterate through arrays, minimising additional register usage.